kenzo94/pulumi-auto/htw_ceteris_pulumi/README.md

 - For further information about pyodbc please check the github: https://github.com/mkleehammer/pyodbc/wiki/Getting-started

 # Project Structure
-- <b>ADF Folder</b>: In this folder you will fine the manual created pipeline in azure, which works as a template for the automated pipeline creation.
+- <b>ADF Folder</b>: In this folder you will find the manual created pipeline in azure, which works as a template for the automated pipeline creation.
-- <b>pulumi_auto</b>: In this folder you will fine the framework to create pipelines with the help of the pulumi package
+- <b>pulumi_auto</b>: In this folder you will find the framework to create pipelines with the help of the pulumi package

 # Documentation
 - <b>Pulumi</b>: